 Beer and Rib Pairing

 Beer naturally goes well with BBQ ribs, or anything barbecued for that matter.
-You could pick any bottle or can off the shelf and you’d be set.
-For our favourite picks however, for saucy ribs with a bit of spice, we’d go Wheat Beer.
+You could pick any bottle or can off the shelf, and it will work.
+For our favourite picks, however, for saucy ribs with a bit of spice, we’d go Wheat Beer.
 This crisp and light beer makes for a refreshing palate cleanser.

 For grilled bbq ribs with that caramelized flavour, we find that the roasted chocolate malt flavours in an English Porter are simply divine with the bbq flavour.